FOSH-following-demand/Syringe_Pump/Documentation/Building/Assembly Instructions.md

 13. Plug the power supply in and ensure that everything turns on and that the stepper motor rotates
 14. Close the case
 15. Connect the computer cable to the port on the back of the case, and connect the USB to your computer.
-16. Using the [Arduino IDE](https://www.arduino.cc/en/Main/Software) upload the [firmware](https://github.com/FOSH-following-demand/Syringe_Pump/tree/master/software/MCU/Firmware/Syringe_Pump)
+16. Using the [Arduino IDE](https://www.arduino.cc/en/Main/Software) upload the [firmware](https://github.com/FOSH-following-demand/Syringe_Pump/tree/master/software/MCU/Firmware/Syringe_Pump) by following these [instructions](https://www.arduino.cc/en/Guide/ArduinoMega2560#toc2)
 17. Follow the [instructions](https://github.com/FOSH-following-demand/Syringe_Pump/blob/master/Documentation/Usage/Getting%20Started) to start using your syringe pump
 18. [Calibrate](https://github.com/FOSH-following-demand/Syringe_Pump/blob/master/Documentation/Building/Calibration.md) your syringe pump
 19. Do awesome science!!!